matiashdez/qs4sat/README.md

-# Quantum Graph Coloring Algorithms
+# QS4SAT: A Qiskit Library for Applying Quantum Search Algorithms and Constructing Quantum Oracles for SAT-Based Problems

 This repository provides quantum algorithm implementations for solving the **graph coloring problem**, leveraging Grover Search, Quantum Counting, and Quantum Exponential Search (QES).
 It includes custom oracle circuits and search strategies using Qiskit.